ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 - [x] Train the model on the cluster
 - [ ] Script for inference
   - [x] With support for LoRA
+  - [ ] Add tests for data augmentation
-  - [ ] Move all possible functionality to the library, and add tests.
+  - [ ] Think if moving the prompt has sense
   - [ ] Including evaluation of the predictions, otherwise I have to do it on my computer.
   - [x] Try the script on the cluster
   - [x] There might be a problem with `os.environ['CUDA_VISIBLE_DEVICES'] = str(get_least_used_gpu_index())` on the cluster or on my computer.
 Probably it should only do changes if the variable is not set.